-The marine battery is charged up by the outboard engine stator.
+An automobile battery is charged up by the engine alternator.
+The same holds true for the marine battery.
 The dash volt meter displays the battery voltage.
 If the volt meter shows below 12 volts, there could be a charging system malfunction.
 This condition needs to be addressed before the voyage and before the batteries become completely drained.